-- Verify the analyzer is earth grounded.
+- 1. Verify the analyzer is earth grounded.
 For all configurations of the analyzer, an earth ground connection MUST be present for the shielding systems in the electronics to be active.
 Grounded conduit provides no earth connection to the plastic enclosure, so an earth ground wiring connection must be made at the power input terminal strip.
 Use the special "shield terminal" stub on the power supply board for optimum sensor cable shield grounding. - 2.
-Verify the proper power input is present (90-260 VAC or 12-24 VDC.) - 3.
+Verify the proper power input is present (115/230 VAC.) - 3.
 Verify the loads on any 4-20 mA outputs do not exceed the limits in the Instrument Specifications (500 Ohms each for analyzer.)
 During troubleshooting, it is many times helpful to disconnect all these outputs and place wire-shorts across the terminals in the instrument to isolate the system and evaluate any problems which may be coming down the analog output connections. - 4.
 Do not run sensor cables or analog output wiring in the same conduits as power wiring.
 If low voltage signal cables must come near power wiring, cross them at 90° to minimize coupling.

 - 5. If rigid conduit has been run directly to the Q46 enclosure, check for signs that moisture has followed conduit into the enclosure. - 6.
 Check for ground loops.
 Although the membrane sensor is electrically isolated from the process water, high frequency sources of electrical noise may still cause erratic behavior in extreme conditions.
 If readings are very erratic after wiring has been checked, check for a possible AC ground loop by temporarily placing the sensor into a bucket of water.
 The reading should be initially stable and then fall very slowly in a smooth fashion as the powered sensor depletes oxygen in the static sample directly at the sensor face. - 7.
 On relay based systems, check the load that is connected to the relay contacts.
 Verify the load is within the contact rating of the relays.
 Relay contacts which have been used for higher power AC current loads may become unsuitable for very low signal DC loads later on because a small amount of pitting can form on the contacts.
 If the load is highly inductive (solenoids, motor starters, large aux relays), note that the contact rating will be derated to a lower level.
 Also, due to the large amount of energy present in circuits driving these types of loads when they are switched on an off, the relay wiring placement can result in electrical interference for other devices.
 This can be quickly resolved by moving wiring, or by adding very inexpensive snubbers (such As Quencharcs) to the load. - 8.
 Carefully examine any junction box connections for loose wiring or bad wire stripping.
-If possible, connect the sensor directly to the analyzer for testing. - 9.
-Check sensor membrane for fouling.
+If possible, connect the sensor directly to the analyzer for testing. - Check sensor membrane for fouling.
 Look closely for signs of grease or oil which may be present.
+Replace membrane and electrolyte, allow to stabilize, and re-check.
+The procedure in Oxygen Sensor Assembly, on page 26, must be followed when replacing the membrane.